Get Your Free CTV Advertising Playbook

 5. Real-Time Tracking and Multi-Touch Attribution

 CTV gives marketers access to detailed data.
-This means you can see what happens after someone sees your ad, like if they bought something online, visited a store, or looked up your product.
+This means you can see what happens after someone sees your ad, such as whether they make a purchase online, visit a store, or look up your product.

 Need an example?
 The University of Washington worked with Strategus to boost ticket sales for its sports teams.